rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

 A. Open your web browser and go to the [Azure portal](https://portal.azure.com/)

 B. Select `+ New` on the left of the portal.
-Search for "Data Science Virtual Machine for Linux (Ubuntu)" in the marketplace.
+Search for `Data Science Virtual Machine for Linux Ubuntu CSP` in the marketplace.
 Choosing **Ubuntu** is critical.

 C. Click Create to create an Ubuntu DSVM.

 D. Fill in the `Basics` blade with the required information.
 When selecting the location for your VM, note that GPU VMs (e.g. `NC-series`) are only available in certain Azure regions, for example, South Central US.
 See [compute products available by region](https://azure.microsoft.com/en-us/regions/services/).
 Click OK to save the Basics information.

 E. Choose the size of the virtual machine.
 Select one of the sizes with NC-prefixed VMs, which are equipped with NVidia GPU chips.
-Click View All to see the full list as needed.
+Click **View All** to see the full list as needed.
 Learn more about [GPU-equipped Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu).

 F. Finish the remaining settings and review the purchase information.
-Click Purchase to create the VM.
+Click **Purchase** to create the VM.
 Take note of the IP address allocated to the virtual machine - you will need this (or a domain name) in the next section when you are configuring AML.

 ### 2.2 Create a new Compute Target